Luxury Villas in Cape Town

 Best beaches in Cape Town

 The Cape Peninsula’s rugged coastline has a stunning choice of beaches.
 From the upmarket, glitzy variety down to windswept seclusion and bohemian charm.
-Whether it be romantic sunset strolls, buzzing local life, well-heeled bars, kicking back or rocky coves, Cape Town beaches have it covered.
+Whether it be romantic sunset strolls, buzzing local life, well-heeled bars, kicking back or rocky coves, our Cape Town villas near the beach have it covered.

 There are the iconic spots brimming with trendy crowds, and there are the unknown gems tucked away in craggy tranquillity.
 Smitswinkel Bay is hidden down an offbeat path and has no electricity; Herolds Bay has vibrantly coloured beach huts, a braai area and ball games.
 Glen Beach is less “pumping” than its neighbouring glamour-zone Camps Beach, while Oudekraal Beach is a hidden beauty, ideal for scuba diving and snorkelling; swimming with African penguins at Boulders Beach in Simon’s Town is a unique joy.